Maine skiing legend ‘Chummy’ Broomhall dies at 98

 Broomhall’s impact was as broad as the shoulders that helped shape a region – and, nationally, a sport.

-From his service to the country during World War II, to the donation of hundreds of acres of land on which Black Mountain sits today, to the innovations he brought to the Nordic ski trails at the Olympic level, Broomhall truly made an impact across the globe.
+From his service to the country during World War II, to the donation of hundreds of acres of land on which Black Mountain sits today, to the innovations he brought to Nordic ski trails at the Olympic level, Broomhall made an impact across the globe.

-In February, Broomball made it to the 100th anniversary celebration of the Chisholm Ski Club in Rumford, where he was the oldest member.
-At that celebration, Broomhall sat in the Maine Ski Museum exhibit in the Black Mountain lodge and looked out the window over the slopes.
-Occasionally someone would come up to him and ask him to sign something, or just want to chat.

-“Time don’t mean anything to me anymore,” Broomhall told the Sun Journal that day.
-“I just wanted to come to the mountain one last time.”

-In an interview with the Sun Journal one year ago, on the occasion of his 97th birthday, Broomhall fondly recalled growing up on the family farm.
-One of 15 children, Broomhall said his mother made sure all of them earned their diplomas on time.

-Broomhall graduated from high school in 1937.
+One of 15 children, Broomhall graduated from high school in 1937.
 He worked as a logger until problems with his legs forced him to stop.

-When World War II broke out, Broomhall was working as a stable boy taking care of horses.
-He and his buddy — “dumb kids,” he said — quit their jobs and marched down to sign up.
-Broomhall had his heart set on joining the Air Corps and was one of 20 guys chosen to take a math test.
-That part was fine, but his eyesight held him back.

-“I didn’t pass the physical,” he told the Sun Journal in 2016.
-“One eye wasn’t 20/20 and I got flunked out.
-That was the first time somebody was looking after me — I see it that way.”
+When World War II broke out, Broomhall tried to join the Air Corps but didn’t pass the physical because of his eyesight.

+Instead, he joined the Army and fought in the Pacific Theater, and also spent time in Brazil, West Africa and Sicily.

 BACK TO SKIING